-Additional hours and overtime worked are to be compensated by the employee independently in consultation with his/her supervisor within a period of 6 months.
-They are to be compensated by time in lieu of equal duration.
+Additional hours and overtime worked are to be compensated by the employee, in consultation with his/her supervisor, within a period of 6 months in lieu of equal duration.
+The wishes of the employees should be taken into account whenever possible.